bbohosyan/Battleground/README.md

-### This is game application made on Android and using Firebase Firestore Database.
+####Battleground ### This is game application made on Android and using Firebase Firestore Database.
 It's purpose is to improve my Android and Firebase skills.

 # Contributors:
 - Borislav Bohosyan (*siqqQ*)